bxdoan/bxdoan/README.md

 <div align="center">

-> Don’t be upset because of what you can’t do.
-Do what you do best, live as carefree and optimistically as you can, because some people aren’t able to do that.
+> Success is not the key to happiness.
+Happiness is the key to success.
+If you love what you are doing, you will be successful.

-> — Keima Katsuragi —
+> — Albert Schweitzer —

 </div>